- How to Install

 - Product Info

 Mesh banners are the ideal outdoor solution for advertising on building sites, industrial yards, festivals or anywhere where large format printing can be utilised.
-Banner mesh, otherwise known as scrim or builders mesh is a purpose-built material for printing large outdoor signs.
+Vinyl mesh, otherwise known as scrim or builders mesh is a purpose-built material for printing large outdoor signs.

 If you are looking to wrap a building site then banner mesh is the ideal material.
 It has a very high burst strength so building site materials don’t pierce it.
 It allows the wind to pass through it whilst still being opaque and hiding the building works.